 Depending on where you are and the time of year you may even get spoiled by being able to see the Northern Lights or Aurora Borealis as it is also known.

-This light phenomenon is a delight to see and again is best viewed from Dark Sky Areas and during winter months.
+This light phenomenon is a delight to see and again is best viewed from Dark Sky Areas and during the winter months.
 The best time to see them is between October and February.
 And although the north of Scotland is the best place to see them, they have also been seen as far down as Kent and Cornwall in the UK.

-Dark Sky Areas
+Dark Sky Areas In the UK

 Below are some links to Dark Sky areas.
-Many of these areas have camp sites on them and of course you can always wild camp in Scotland for free so long as you follow the Outdoor Access Code.
+Many of these areas have campsites on them and of course, you can always wild camp in Scotland for free so long as you follow the Outdoor Access Code.

 Have you seen any of the above on your camping trips?
-Why not share your stories or pics with the rest of us in comments or on our Social Media pages?
+Why not share your stories or pics with the rest of us in the comments or on our Social Media pages?
 We’d all love to see them.